 Snow crab: how to choose it, keep it fresh and cook it

-Because crab really only stays fresh in salt water, it’s generally sold cooked.
-New catches are delivered to fishmongers throughout the week, and you can keep your crab in the fridge for up to a day (up to 12 hours for live crab).
+Because crab only stays fresh in salt water, it’s generally sold cooked.
+New catches are delivered to fishmongers several times a week, and you can keep your crab in the fridge for up to a day (up to 12 hours for live crab).
 According to fishmonger Alain Pronkin, your nose knows: “If you smell something like ammonia or fish food, that’s not a good sign.
 Fresh crab smells good.”
-Pronkin suggests reheating the crab in a steamer basket over boiling water for a few minutes.
+Alain suggests reheating the crab in a steamer basket over boiling water for a few minutes.
 Popping it in the oven can cause it to dry out, and boiling water will alter the salt content.
 If you’ve got a live one, separate the legs from the body by holding them firmly and pulling them in a swift downward motion.
-Then, cook them as you would lobster: in salted boiling water to cover.
-Start a 12-minute timer when the water returns to a boil after you’ve submerged the legs.
+Then, cook them as you would lobster: in enough salted boiling water to cover.
+Start a 12minute timer when the water returns to a boil after you’ve submerged the legs.

 Getting to the good stuff